创建使用 C 语言互操作与 libcurl 的应用——教程

 You can see the actual output because the call curl_easy_perform prints the result to the standard output.
 You could hide this using curl_easy_setopt.

-You can get the full code here.
+You can get the full project code in our GitHub repository.